-- take a student-centred approach - take a preventative approach to safeguarding children, young people and vulnerable adults from potential harm or damage. - take all appropriate actions to address concerns about the welfare of a young person, child or vulnerable adult. - work to agreed local policies and procedures in full partnership with other local agencies. - plan, implement, monitor and review policies and procedures to ensure that the maximum is done to provide a safe environment for children, young people and vulnerable adults in the College. - take all reasonable measures to ensure that risks of harm to the welfare of young people, children or vulnerable adults is minimised by appropriate: - risk assessment and management - Health and Safety procedures - staff selection, recruitment, induction, supervision and training - creation and promotion of an open work culture - reporting and dealing with abuse
+- adopt a student-centred approach - have a preventative approach to safeguarding children, young people and vulnerable adults from potential harm or damage. - take all appropriate actions to address concerns about the welfare of a young person, child or vulnerable adult. - adhere to agreed local policies and procedures in full partnership with other local agencies. - plan, implement, monitor and review policies and procedures to ensure that the maximum is done to provide a safe environment for children, young people and vulnerable adults in the College. - take all reasonable measures to ensure that risks of harm to the welfare of young people, children or vulnerable adults is minimised by appropriate: - assess and manage risk - ensure that relevant Health and Safety procedures are in place - take safeguarding into account during staff selection, recruitment, induction, supervision and training - create and promote an open work culture - report and deal with abuse